S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

    sudo docker build --tag hrp-trino-rule-update-service:0.9.0 ./trino-rule-update-service/
    ```

-4. Create a healthstack directory at the root level of your system or at a location of your choice.
+2. Create a healthstack directory at the root level of your system or at a location of your choice.

    ```
    mkdir /root/healthstack
    ```

-5. Create a **rule-update** directory inside the healthstack directory.
+3. Create a **rule-update** directory inside the healthstack directory ***<install_path>/backend-system***.

    ```
    mkdir /root/healthstack/rule-update
    ```

-6. Create a `rules.json` file inside the `rule-update` directory.
-You can use the optionally provided file from the GitHub zip file located at: **backend-config-files\rule-update** or create your own file with your custom rules.
+4. Create a `rules.json` file inside the `rule-update` directory.
+You can use the optionally provided file from the GitHub zip file located at: **backend-config-files-v1\rule-update** or create your own file with your custom rules.

    ```
    touch /root/healthstack/rule-update/rules.json
    ```

-7. Add content to **rules.json**
+5. Add content to **rules.json**

    ```
    echo "\